 There are several different ways to go about finding someone who will rent points to you for your vacation.

-Or, you can pay only slightly more and have David’s DVC Rental handle everything for you!
+Or, you can pay only slightly more and have a points broker handle everything for you.

 This is how the process works: first, you submit a reservation request on David’s site.
 This requires that you have your preferred dates and resorts narrowed down already, which I’ll help you with in a minute.

 You can make DVC reservations up to 11 months in advance (to the day).
 For example, if you want to start your stay on December 15th, you can make the reservation on January 15th.

 You can make a reservation request before that, but they won’t be able to confirm your reservation until the 11-month window opens.

 You will pay a $133 deposit when you make your reservation request, which is refunded to you if David’s is not able to secure a reservation for your dates and resort.